-The UFC has been home to thousands of fights and we have been honoured to have seen the world's greatest fighters practice their art.
+The UFC has been home to thousands of fights and we have been honoured to have seen theworld’s greatest fighters practice their art.
 From the near-perfect Georges St-Pierre to the unstoppable Jon Jones to the biggest superstar in Conor McGregor, every UFC great comes in their own style.
-With over 40 UFC events in a year broadcasted on TV or online, we witness a UFC superstar shine in every era.
+With over 40 UFC events in a year broadcasted on TV or online, with plenty of UFC odds to bet on, we witness a UFC superstar shine in every era.

 But a few simply stand out as the cream of the crop.
-Below is a list of the ten best UFC fighters of all time.
+Below Canada Sports Betting presents a list of the ten best UFC fighters of all time.

 #1 Georges St-Pierre | Canada | 26-2

 A native of Quebec, Canada, St-Pierre quickly rose through the MMA ranks and was nicknamed "Rush" for his fast-paced fighting style.

 St-Pierre captured the UFC welterweight title twice and set several UFC records including most wins in a title fight and most consecutive title defences in the welterweight division.
 With his unrelenting work ethic, St-Pierre became a master in every facet of MMA from wrestling to grappling to striking.